lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 # Conclusion

 Building on the single model application from Tutorial Step 2, this step has shown that using a second inference model in an application is just as easy as using the first.
 This also shows how powerful your applications can become by using one model to analyze the results you obtain from another model.
-This is the power the OpenVINO™ toolkit brings to applications.
+This is the power the Intel® Distribution of OpenVINO™ toolkit brings to applications.
 Continuing to Tutorial Step 4, we will expand the application once more by adding another model to estimate head pose based on the same face data that we used in Tutorial Step 3 to estimate age and gender.

 # Navigation